How to Create Unique Landscape Lighting

 Lights are often used to shine upward along walls to highlight their architecture.
 When done with a light aimed directly vertically, this is called grazing since the light just grazes the structure to accent different textures or colors.
 Alternatively, they can be placed at the base of trees or other structures, sometimes as a complement to moonlighting.

 Lights set high in trees or under overhangs are used to cast light over wide areas, illuminating large swathes of space.
-Downlighting is great for ambient lighting as well as increasing the overall security of your home’s landscape.
+Downlighting is great for ambient lighting as well as for increasing the overall security of your home’s landscape.

 Designing and Installing Landscape Lighting

-You want to use a variety of techniques to bring out the best in your landscaping and add appeal to it when the sun is down and the stars are out.
+You want to use a variety of techniques to bring out the best in your landscaping.
+And add appeal to it when the sun is down and the stars are out.
 Using these well can be a challenge for some, however, and it can definitely help to get a professional’s eye on it.

 Livewire can provide you with assistance when it comes to selecting the right lighting for your home landscape.
-Contact us at 804-409-0314 today.